How the America’s Cup is Like Digital Marketing – and One Way That It Isn’t

 I have to admit I’ve been geeking out on the tech involved with these amazing yachts.
 I think that’s part of the appeal for all of us – the sheer scale and technology involved with having these quite unique yachts flying across the water is amazing.
 It got me thinking about how the approach taken in building a competitive America’s Cup boat has some parallels with digital marketing.
 So here are my reasons why the America’s Cup is like digital marketing, and one reason why it isn’t:

-1. To Compete, You Must Take A Data-Driven Approach.
+To Compete, You Must Take A Data-Driven Approach

 Wind and tides change daily, even course locations can be changed depending on conditions for race day.
 How does this apply?
 In digital, be ready for anything.
-Competitor behaviour and market conditions can change quickly, and taking an agile and responsive approach to your online marketing is key.
-Fortunately, working in the digital space means changes can be rolled out instantaneously, and marketers can adapt campaigns to suit -whether that’s a change to audience targeting, budgeting or ad creativ
+Competitor behaviour and market conditions can change quickly.
+Taking an agile and responsive approach to your online marketing is key.
+Fortunately, working in the digital space means changes can be rolled out instantaneously, and marketers can adapt campaigns to suit -whether that’s a change to audience targeting, budgeting or ad creative.

-3. To Win, You Need To Keep A Close Eye On The Conditions.
+To Win, You Need To Keep A Close Eye On The Conditions

 And that reason why it’s different…